OctopusDeploy/docs/docs/octopus-rest-api/examples/publish-runbook.md

 ---

-These scripts demonstrate how to programmatically publish a runbook.
+This script demonstrates how to programmatically publish a runbook.

 ## Usage
 Provide values for the following: